Unfortunately Amy Cope’s website is no longer online, Below is her interview of me concerning Dream Interpretation.

 Donovan Bigelow: My interest in psychology goes back a long way.
 I began as an undergraduate political science major.
 But it was always fascinating to me how people’s minds work, politically.
 That was my first entrance into the field.
 And then I went to law school and was immersed in psychology.
 Indirectly.
 I was a criminal defense attorney and a prosecutor over the course of 15 years, so I was frequently getting patients for psychological evaluations.
 I was frequently having to have my patients evaluated.
 I was dealing with psychologists all the time.

 And I also began, 30-plus years ago, studying the works for Friedrich Nietzsche, who Freud said, knew himself better than any man who has ever lived or is ever likely to live.
 I thought that was the most amazing statement I ever heard.
-I thought, Freud, the guy who comes up with psycho-analysis, the greatest tool in self-exploration ever devised, and he says Nietzsche – 20 – 30 years before Freud – knew him – – –
+I thought, Freud, the guy who comes up with psycho-analysis, the greatest tool in self-exploration ever devised, and he says Nietzsche – 20 – 30 years before Freud – knew himself that well. it made me even more curious about his writings.

 What Nietzche said is, “consciousness is surface.”
 You think you’re in charge.
 You think you know yourself.
 You think you’re aware of what’s going on, both outside and inside.
 The truth is, for most of us, we don’t have a real clue.
 What’s powerful is psychic reality, our unconscious.
 Most good therapies are designed to bring to conscious awareness that long repressed material where, really most of what’s important about who we are, is.